BC-FBC--College Football Preview Package,ADVISORY

 SHAREABLES

 - FBC--PICK SIX-GROUP OF FIVE, the top teams from the so-called Group of Five conferences.
 By Steve Megargee.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 6

 - FBC--PICK SIX-IMPACT TRANSFERS, the top non-quarterback transfers who are ready to play.
 By Genaro C. Armas.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 7.

 - FBC--PICK SIX-AWARD HOPEFULS, our way-too-early predictions for the top player awards.
 By Steve Megargee.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 8.

 - FBC--PICK SIX-BACK FROM INJURY, top players back in the mix this season after injuries.
 By Steve Megargee.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+UPCOMING: SENT: 720 words, photos Aug.
 9.

 - FBC--PICK SIX-HOT SEAT COACHES, which coaches may have the most to lose this season.
 By Ralph D. Russo.
 UPCOMING: 650 words, photos by 5 a.m.
 Aug.
 10.